aptise/peter_sslers/README.md

 ## Renewal Queue

-* `update` will calculate which certificates need to be renewed
+* `update` will calculate which Certificates need to be renewed
 * `process` will do the actual renewal

 Certificates end up in the renewal queue through the `update` command or being individually queued.